GergelyTuri/HallPassVR/hardware/VR wheel assembly/readme.md

 |shaft sleeve thingy|keeping the axis in the center of the wheel|????|

 #### Wheel laser cutting template:
+[^1]:The same template is atteched here with .ai, .dxf and .svg extensions.

 <img src="runningWheel_6inCyl_sideMount_JoVE_091422a.png" alt="wheel" style="width:500px;"/>

 #### Final Assembly